orhun/git-cliff/README.md

 git cliff --tag 1.0.0
 ```

-Create a changelog for a certain part of git history:
+Generate a changelog for a certain part of git history:

 ```sh
 # only takes the latest tag into account